 Alioramus has a skull never seen in a tyrannosaur before: it had a long, comparatively slender snout, projecting horns on the midline of the skull as well as on the cheekbones, blade-like teeth, and many air-filled cavities within the skull.

 Although its skeleton is anatomically similar to its larger relative Tarbosaurus, Alioramus altai is about half the size.
 Its weight was probably only about 370 kilograms.

-Fossils were discovered in the Nemegt Formation.
-This is a Late Cretaceous sedimentary formation in the Gobi Desert of Mongolia.
+Fossils were discovered in the Late Cretaceous Nemegt Formation in the Gobi Desert of Mongolia.
 It consists of river channel sediments and contains a variety of fossils.
-When Alioramus lived, Mongolia was fairly wet, humid and seasonally rainy, although periods of drought were known.
+When Alioramus lived, Mongolia was wet, humid and seasonally rainy, although periods of drought occasionally occurred.
 The region had floodplains, rivers and lakes, and forests of araucarian pines.
 The rich mosaic of habitats supported fish, turtles, crocodiles, mammals, birds and dinosaurs (including plant-eaters and a variety of theropods – dromaeosaurs like Velociraptor, ornithomimids, oviraptors and the tyrannosaurs Alioramus and Tarbosaurus).